The negative effects of having low self-esteem are numerous.

 Knowing that I had low self-esteem helped me a lot.

 Since I was a teenager, I was aware of the things that triggered my low self-esteem and the problems it caused.
-With this awareness, I could take appropriate actions to stop, minimize or resolve my problem.
+With this awareness, I could take appropriate actions to stop, minimize, or resolve my problem.
 In other words, I had control over my low self-esteem issue.
-I might not have the best solutions then, but at least I knew it was something which affected my life.
+I might not have the best solutions then, but at least I knew it was something that affected my life.

 There are two situations which are worse than having low self-esteem: